jborean93/PowerShell-Yayaml/README.md

 + YAML 1.2 JSON parser and emitter
 + Support for custom schemas
 + Finer control over scalar, map, and sequence styles
-+ Loads `YamlDotNet` in an Assembly Load Context to avoid DLL hell and cross assembly conflicts
++ Loads `YamlDotNet` in an Assembly Load Context to avoid DLL hell and cross assembly conflicts (PowerShell 7+ only)

 There are schemas that support YAML 1.2 (default), 1.2 JSON, 1.1, and failsafe values.